thinnker/micro-ai-ts/docs/API.md

 ## Tools

-Tools enable agents to perform actions beyond text generation.
+Tools enable both the Micro client and agents to perform actions beyond text generation.
+Tools are automatically executed when called by the model, and the results are fed back into the conversation.

 ### Creating Tools